MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 14. In the **Manufacturing Properties** window, enter **manufacturing@adatum.com** in the **E-mail** field. <br/>

-	**Note:** There are two types of security groups in Micorosft 365: a security group and a mail-enabled security group.
+	**Note:** There are two types of security groups in Microsoft 365: a security group and a mail-enabled security group.
 By entering a value in the **E-mail** field for this on-premises security group, the synchronization process will create a mail-enabled security group in Microsoft 365.

 15. Select the **Members** tab, and then repeat steps 6-9 to add the following members to this group: